murat-mehmet/mobx-observable-promise/README.md

 #### `reject(result)`
 This method can be used to directly set error without actually executing the promise
 #### `chain(promise)`
 Chain the results with the specified promise.
 After executing this promise, any result will be passed to the specified promise.
-Note that `chain` methods use `registerHook` under the hood so you can call use the returned function to unchain the promise.
+Note that `chain` methods use `registerHook` under the hood so you can call the returned function to unchain the promise.
 ```js
 const unchain = promise.chain(anotherPromise);
 // later if you need